harshsrigh/openlane_sky130nm_vsdworkshop/README.md

       ![](./images/added_to_design.PNG)

 ### OpenSTA for Timing Analysis
-Static Timing Analysis checks for the worst case propogation of all the possible paths for min/max delays.
+Static Timing Analysis checks for the worst case propagation of all the possible paths for min/max delays.
 Hence, STA reports WNS(Worst negative slack) and TNS(Total negative slack).
 To debug the slack violations OpenSTA is used as it is integrated in OpenLANE flow.

 File requirement:
    1. Configuration files (.conf)
-   2. Contraint files (.sdc)
+   2. Constraint files (.sdc)

 #### Setting up .conf file for STA
 This requires following files:
-   1. Contraint files(.sdc).
+   1. Constraint files(.sdc).
    2. min and max Liberty files
    3. Verilog file
    4. SPEF file (Optional)